AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/granting-salesforce-access-to-marketo-measure-support.md

    * Click on `<your name>` > **[!UICONTROL My Settings]** > **[!UICONTROL Personal]** > **[!UICONTROL Grant Account Login Access]**.

-1. Set the access expiration date for Marketo Measure Support.
-For technical troubleshooting, we recommend granting Marketo Measure support access for at least one week.
+1. Set the access expiration date for [!UICONTROL Marketo Measure Support].
+For technical troubleshooting, we recommend granting [!DNL Marketo Measure] support access for at least one week.
-1. Click **Save**.
+1. Click **[!UICONTROL Save]**.

 ## Granting Login Access in [!DNL Salesforce] Lightning {#granting-login-access-in-salesforce-lightning}

-1. Click on your avatar in the top right-hand side of the screen and select **Settings**.
+1. Click on your avatar in the top right-hand side of the screen and select **[!UICONTROL Settings]**.
 1. Click **[!UICONTROL Grant Account Login Access]**.
-1. Set the access expiration date for "Marketo Measure Support."
-For technical troubleshooting, we recommend granting Marketo Measure support access for at least one week.
+1. Set the access expiration date for "[!UICONTROL Marketo Measure Support]."
+For technical troubleshooting, we recommend granting [!DNL Marketo Measure] support access for at least one week.
-1. Click **Save**.
+1. Click **[!UICONTROL Save]**.